xavys/DroidCloud/README.md

 # DroidCloud
-A android client for nextcloud services
+An android client for nextcloud services